24 Years of Sportsmanship

-As of 2023, Thrive Collective serves 200 schools and community centers in 42 of 51 NYC Council districts.
+As of 2026, Thrive Collective has served 300 schools and community centers in 45 of 51 NYC Council districts.
 Interactive Map.

 Together, these visionary colleagues are helping Bring Art Back for a renaissance in public education and placemaking citywide.